-- Your GP or specialist can provide a referral, or you can contact a private therapist directly (see page 26 for information about finding a private therapist). - If you have private health insurance, your health fund may cover part of the cost of seeing certain private health professionals. - If your GP refers you to a health professional as part of a care plan, you may be able to have five sessions per year funded by Medicare.
-Ask your GP for more information. - Most health professionals are available in the public health system (such as at a community health centre or public hospital).
+Your GP or specialist can provide a referral, or you can contact a private therapist directly (see the Useful Contacts section for information about finding a private therapist)

+- If you have private health insurance, your health fund may cover part of the cost of seeing - If your GP refers you to a health professional as part of a care plan, you may be able to have five sessions per year funded by Medicare.
+Ask your GP for more information certain private health professionals

+Most health professionals are available in the public health system (such as at a community health centre or public hospital).
 There is often a waiting list and you will usually need a referral from your GP.
-Their services are usually free or low cost.